sergiosanchez98/data-science/README.md

 - Ability to structure projects, document methodologies, and communicate results clearly.

 ## Motivation
-I am highly motivated to apply my quantitative background to the field of data analytics.
+I am highly motivated to apply my quantitative background to the field of data science.
 I approach each project with the goal of improving my skills, delivering accurate results, and expanding my knowledge.
 My aim is to build a professional career in data analytics and continuously develop as a specialist.

 ## Strengths
 - Strong quantitative reasoning and logical thinking developed through physics training.